bigsk1/ai-process-report/README.md

 ## How It Works

-1. The script gathers information about running processes on your Windows system.
+1. The script gathers information about running processes on your system.
 2. It sends this information to the selected AI model for analysis.
 3. The AI provides a description and threat score for each process.
 4. The script generates an HTML report with the results.